tonyriverms/DoNetExtensions/README.md

 ## Initial Release

-This initial release includes **_several categories of extensions for arrays and collections_** as shown below.
+This initial release includes **_several extensions for arrays and collections_** as shown below.
 Currently all methods are under the same namespace as the classes they extend.
 Therefore, the **_usage_** is to just add reference to the extension library and then benefit from the added methods.

 ### 1. Collection to Array Conversion